 - Steve Kelly – Requiem ……………………………………..by Bill Armstrong

-Throughout the following piece for her uncle Steve, my daughter Brenna has used many lines and phrases from several of Steve’s songs in order to convey her message.
+Throughout the following piece for her uncle Steve, one of my daughters has used many lines and phrases from several of Steve’s songs in order to convey her message.

 Steve, the word “Uncle” doesn’t nearly describe what you were to me.
 You were my strong and sturdy second father, my wild and witty big brother, my gentle and ever-present friend.
 You were an old soul with the most youthful of spirits.